-Today VPC has a senior pastor and three associate pastors; more than 2,600 members; a wide range of study, fellowship, service and support opportunities; a deeply involved congregation, and an extensive local, national, and international missions outreach.
+Today VPC, led by Reverend Dr. Hope Lee has more than 2,600 members; a wide range of study, fellowship, service and support opportunities; a deeply involved congregation, and an extensive local, national, and international missions outreach.
 It has become the largest Presbyterian church in the Washington, DC, area and in the Commonwealth of Virginia — and a church of great spiritual vitality.

 The church’s identity, however, has not been found in ministers, in numbers, or in buildings.
-Throughout its nearly 145 years, VPC has seen itself as a congregation built by faith and called to serve.
+Throughout its 150 years, VPC has seen itself as a congregation built by faith and called to serve.
 This vision has been at the heart of its history.